DevPika/recyclotron-5000/README.md

 recyclable waste in the bin and providing them with incentives in the form of store credits, e-wallet balance etc.

 The script is designed to run on a Raspberry Pi Zero with all dependenices installed.
-See [Website](https://sites.google.com/view/ds302/team-a) for full feature list, hardware requirements, circuit diagram and setup.
+See the [project website](https://sites.google.com/view/ds302/team-a) for a full feature list, hardware requirements, circuit diagram and setup.

 ![](images/recyclotron5000.png)